-In fact, you need to consider localization from the very moment you start designing your application.
-It’s not a one-man operation either.
+In fact, you need to consider localization from the very moment you start designing your application – that’s internationalization.
+It’s not a one-man process either.
 You will need localization experts on board early on.

 1. First of all, internationalize your software.
 Your source code should be written in a way that your software can be localized without touching a single portion of code.
 To achieve this, place all the content (text strings, images, sound files), including those in the application’s original language in separate files and folders, which can then be translated appropriately by linguists in a different software.
 In your code, pick up the translated depending on the language selected and a string ID (which can be the original string itself).
 XML works great for this, but there are plenty of options available.
 Also, try to keep a clear structure for your localizable resources.
 You can have separate folders for images and sounds that will require localization.